cem-usp/brand-yml/README.md

 The report is available [here](https://cem-usp.github.io/brand-yml/).

-> [!WARNING]
-> The brand colors are still being refined.
-Expect changes in the near future.

 > If you find this project useful, please consider giving it a star! [![GitHub repo stars](https://img.shields.io/github/stars/cem-usp/brand-yml)](https://github.com/cem-usp/brand-yml/)

 ## Usage